openkruise/kruise/docs/proposals/20210628-workloadspread.md

 (In 1.21, users need to enable `PodDeletionCost` feature-gate, and since 1.22 it will be enabled by default)

 ### Comparison with PodTopologySpread

 #### PodTopologySpread

 You can use topology spread constraints to control how Pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains.
 This can help to achieve high availability as well as efficient resource utilization.

 #### For WorkloadSpread
 1. WorkloadSpread's subset maxReplicas can be a percentage string, which defines the percentage spread in multiple topology, but PodTopologySpread doesn't support this feature.

 2. Only if the Pods number is equal with maxReplicas of this subset, WorkloadSpread inject Pod into the next available subset.
 Therefore, workload spread has an order attribution, and the order of subset influence creation and deletion order

 3. For PodTopologySpread, there's no guarantee that the constraints remain satisfied when Pods are removed.
    For example, scaling down a Deployment may result in imbalanced Pods distribution.
    For WorkloadSpread, controller will guarantee the workload replicas meeting up maxReplicas by deletion-cost feature.

-4. WorkloadSpread support subset change desired Pod numbers by configuring maxReplicas for elastic.
+4. WorkloadSpread support subset changes desired Pod numbers by configuring maxReplicas for elastic.

-### Known Limitations
-- The maxReplicas of the last subset must is null because some Pods could be scheduled failed, the last subset can be scheduled forever.